About long term care and Partnership LTC insurance.

 Most traditional long term care expenses are paid with personal or family assets.
 Neither traditional medical insurance nor Medicare pays for most long term care services, and Medicaid does not pay unless the individual qualifies for welfare assistance.

 Long term care insurance is a means of protecting your financial independence against the event of costly long term care in the future.
 Many financial experts today recommend long term care insurance as a key element for most personal financial and retirement plans.

 If you needed long term care, how would that impact you and your loved ones?
 Long term care insurance can be a practical and affordable way to help pay for long term care services and a powerful asset to secure the services you desire.

 Long term care insurance can help you maintain your independence, maintain control over how you spend your savings, and have more choice in who provides your care and where you receive it.

-What is the Partnership?
+What is the LTC Partnership Program?

 Section 6021 of the DRA (2005 Deficit Reduction Act) allows for Qualified State LTC Partnerships, which will permit States with approved State plan amendments (SPA) to exclude from estate recovery the amount of LTC benefits paid under a qualified LTC insurance policy.